Snowflake

 - Role: Optional.
 If left empty, the default role configured for the user in Snowflake will be used.

-- Timezone: The default timezone is 0 UTC.
-Changing to a different timezone will affect the synchronization of fields without timezone information.
+- Timezone: The default timezone is UTC+0.
+Changing this value affects fields that do not include timezone information.

 -